Sk-887/Sk-21/README.md

 # About me:
-# Hello..!!
+# Hello...!!
 I am Sumanth kumar

 Dynamic and results-driven Computer Science and Engineering student with a strong foundation in software development, data structures, and algorithmic problem-solving.Proven experience leading academic projects and delivering efficient, real-world solutions.
 Fast learner with a focused mindset, eager to contribute to practical software development in a professional environment..